Deso-PK/make-trust-irrelevant/README.md

 * administer parts of a computer;
 * detect and respond to threats.

+Modern autonomous AI agents and agentic systems increasingly combine several of these capabilities at once.

 But useful capability is often implemented by granting increasingly broad authority and then trusting the AI to use that authority correctly.

 That creates an obvious problem.